Rudhreshkumar/js-hindi/README.md

 ->return type of all non primitive datatypes is functions and return type of functions is known as function objects, but when u use typeof method we get type as  "object" !!!

+->memory
+stack (primitive) - wait wait you will not get the original reference yo will just get a copy ,non primitive(heap) you will get the original reference.

 ->javascript is a dynamically typed language...